Bicyclist killed in collision on Highway 90 - Picayune Item

 The man was a Bay St. Louis resident and was pronounced at the scene.

 The collision is under investigation by MHP.
+Identification of the deceased is pending notification of next of kin.

 You Might Like